 Cassava does well in areas with well-distributed rainfall relative to dry areas where yields are low.

 In site selection, preferably, you should have an idea about the history of the land.
 That is to say, recent cropping activities on the land.
-For example, if the land was used to crop root tubers like cassava, yam, potatoes (heavy nutrient consumers) etc. in the previous seasons, then that might have depleted an amount of soil nutrients.
-Moreover, lands that have been used continuously over the seasons to grow non-leguminous crops should be improved for cassava cultivation.
+For example, if the land was used to crop root tubers like cassava, yam, potatoes (heavy nutrient consumers) etc. in the previous seasons, then that might have depleted a number of soil nutrients.
+Moreover, lands that have been used continuously over the seasons to grow non-leguminous crops should be improved for good cassava cultivation.

 Read also: 10 Simple and Easy Soil Tests